repositorgan/guts/README.md

-# Food for Thought
+# Platter

-**OpenAI Residency Resume | 13 December 2025**
+**OpenAI Residency Resume | 15 December 2025**

-> The purpose of this README is to establish emerging talent potential
+> The purpose of this README is to walk through work about

-> Goal is to build more human relaionships in a profit sharing community
+> Goal is to transfer technical Portfolio to client facing shareholder digest

 > Measureable & Creative, Research & Engineering, and Service & Sales